 Killer Shrimp is from the much-loved bar and restaurant in California, named Killer Shrimp.
 Not everyone is lucky to live nearby, so we have to either hop on a plane or make your own version of their signature dish.

 If you like New Orleans Shrimp and Grits, you are going to love Killer Shrimp.
 This shrimp is just as flavorful, but is it a bit lighter.
 So to make a full meal you may want to add a salad, or enjoy it with a bowl of your favorite pasta.

 What makes Killer Shrimp so special?

 That’s easy.
 It’s the broth.

-This broth is made with fresh rosemary, thyme, celery seed, red pepper flakes, and clam broth.
+This broth is made with fresh rosemary, thyme, celery seed, red pepper flakes, and clam juice.
 This makes for a very robust, but not too spicy sauce.
 The sauce is full-bodied, and you will not want to miss a single drop!

 The sauce needs to cook for a while, so the flavors really bloom.